 Pit stops are mandatory during races thanks to the need to use two different dry compounds of tyre in a race.
 There’s no mid-race refuelling and as a result the pit stops have become blink-and-you’ll-miss-it fast - during the 2019 Brazilian GP, Red Bull managed to change all four tyres on Max Verstappen’s car in just 1.82 seconds.

 The carbonfibre Dallara DW12 chassis is used by the entire field.
-The cars run 2.2-litre twin-turbocharged V6 engines from Honda and Chevrolet and produce between 550bhp-700bhp depending on the amount of boost used and the type of circuit being raced on (generally speaking it’ll the lower power figure on ovals for reasons of durability and safety).
-In 2023, this will all change - engine size will go up to 2.4-litres, while the addition of KERS will add a hybrid element as power goes up to 900bhp.
+The cars run 2.2-litre twin-turbocharged V6 engines from Honda and Chevrolet and produce between 550bhp-700bhp depending on the amount of boost used and the type of circuit being raced on (generally speaking there’s a lower power figure on ovals for reasons of durability and safety).
+This was all due to change in 2023, but has been delayed until 2024, when the engine size will increase to 2.4-litres, while the addition of KERS will add a hybrid element as power goes up to 900bhp.

 The gearboxes are six-speed, semi-automatic paddle shifts with a reverse gear.
 Tyres are supplied by Firestone and, like F1, feature different dry weather compounds.
 There are also wet tyres available for road and street courses, with no wet running at all allowed on oval circuits.
 On road and street courses each driver must use both compounds at least once.
 Brembo brakes are used across the field, with different numbers of pistons depending on the type of track.